-Forty-four of the 57 archaeological sites could not be evaluated at the survey level.
-Of the remaining 44 unevaluated sites, no Project-related effects were observed at 17 sites.
-Although four of the 17 sites were not visited during the archaeological survey due to either unsafe conditions, dense vegetation or they could not be relocated, field observations indicated that there were no Project effects occurring in the vicinity of those locations.
-Project-related effects were identified at 13 of the 44 unevaluated sites.
+Forty-four of the 55 archaeological sites could not be evaluated at the survey level.
+Projectrelated effects were identified at 13 of the 44 unevaluated sites.
+No Project-related effects were observed at 17 sites.
+Although four of the 17 sites were not visited during the archaeological survey due to unsafe conditions, dense vegetation, or they could not be relocated, field observations indicated that there were no Project effects occurring in the vicinity of those locations.

-Fourteen of the 44 unevaluated sites were not accessible during the Study, therefore, YCWA could not evaluate whether they are experiencing effects from the Project.
-Thirteen of the sites were not accessible because they were inundated by New Bullards Bar Reservoir, and in fact, those sites are usually underwater.
-The other site could not be visited due to unsafe conditions based on water levels at the time of the survey.
+Twelve of the 44 unevaluated sites were not accessible during the study and YCWA could not evaluate whether they are experiencing effects from the Project.
+Eleven of the sites were not accessible because they were inundated by New Bullards Bar Reservoir, and in fact, those sites are usually underwater.
+P-58-2732 could not be visited due to unsafe conditions based on water levels at the time of the survey.